 I like it because it will tell you how much you will save if you go on alternative days

 Everyone seems to travel with a smartphone or tablet and having the right apps can make travelling in France so much easier.
 The following are apps which I have found to be indispensible.
-These are for iOS devices:

 Great app to organize all your trip details (flight, hotel, car rentals, etc).
 When you email your trip confirmations to a personalized email address (after registering), Tripit creates daily itineraries.
 You can also access your itinerary through your laptop and tablet and can email your itinerary to family/friends.